rust-lang/rust/active/0000-and-mut-patterns.md

 Another (rarer) way it can be confusing is the pattern `&mut x`.
-It is expected that this binds `x` to the contents of `&mut T` pointer... which it does, but as a mutable binding, meaning something like
+It is expected that this binds `x` to the contents of `&mut T` pointer... which it does, but as a mutable binding (it is parsed as `&(mut x)`), meaning something like

 ```rust
 for &mut x in some_iterator_over_and_mut {